Tswagerman/project_mlops/reports/README.md

 > **Did you implement any rules for code quality and format?
 Additionally, explain with your own words why these**
 > **concepts matters in larger projects.**

 We followed PEP8 coding practice mostly on our src files covering areas such as indentation, line length, imports, whitespace, comments, and naming conventions, ensuring that Python code is readable and consistent.
 In addition, we used ruff as a linter to identify syntactical and stylish problems in our src files.
 By writing our code in this way we ensured that the quality and readability of the code will remain high throughout the whole process.
+In larger projects, these concepts matter if you want people to be able to read and write on your codebase without first having to understand your way of writing.

 ## Version control